Why a ‘Lifesaving’ Depression Treatment Didn’t Pass Clinical Trials

 Finally, Mayberg has long offered her patients comprehensive, personally tailored programs of psychiatric and social-service support to help them rebuild their lives.
-After years of deep depression, most patients’ lives, relationships, and ways of thinking have been entrenched in illness and disability long and deeply enough that surgery alone was unlikely to make them whole.
-Like a patient with a knee repair, Mayberg says, “they need rehab to get well again.”
+After years of deep depression, most peoples’ lives, relationships, and ways of thinking have been entrenched in illness and disability long and deeply enough that surgery alone was unlikely to address their whole experience.
+Like a patient with a knee repair, Mayberg said, “they need rehab to get well again.”
 So her team helps them get psychotherapy, occupational or physical therapy to rebuild skills or physical health, and other assistance to connect them to needed social services.

 The Broaden trial offered only postsurgical support, and to prevent statistical confounds it expressly ruled out the addition of any psycho- or drug therapy not underway before the trial.
 This successfully isolated the surgical intervention statistically—but likely reduced the chance of recovery.